JinghanGuo/JinghanGuo.github.io/project.md

 * The second project creates internal utility tools on web servers.
 I used Flask (a python framework) to create representational state transfer (REST) APIs.
-They can be used to test file transfer between local and server, and  efficiently update messages.% by choosing a template from server, update concrete variables, push it queue.
+They can be used to test file transfer between local and server, and  efficiently update messages.

 This is a project I am really proud of.
 From knowing little about web server to creating useful utility tools step by step, I am confident to handle the challenges in future.

-### 2. Projects in GWU (2015.09 - 2016.03)
+### 2. Course Projects in GWU (2015.09 - 2016.03)

 * Socket programming: http web server.
 Create a socket, bind it to a specific address and port, send and receive a HTTP packet.